oneapi-src/level-zero-spec/scripts/core/PROG.rst

 The API allows support for sub-devices which can enable finer grained control of scheduling and memory allocation to a sub-partition of the device.
-There are functions to query and obtain a sub-device but outside of these functions there are no distinction between sub-devices and devices.
+There are functions to query and obtain a sub-device, but outside of these functions there are no distinctions between sub-devices and devices.

 Use ::${x}DeviceGetSubDevices to confirm sub-devices are supported and to obtain a sub-device handle.
 There are additional device properties in